tataata/taniaabanina.com/index.md

 ## Beliefs
-- moving
 - health is contagious
 - education
+- kindness and opennes

 ## Intentions
-- continuous improvement
+- continuous learning
-- spreading good
-- laugh and giving smiles
+- spreading good, laughing together, giving smiles
+- creation of stimulating dynamics for individuals and groups

 ## Important
-- understanding of the end users, orientation on their needs
+- understanding of the cutomers needs
 - cross functional collaboration
 - meeting business needs

 ## Current focus
-- improving design and development processes
-- minimizing technical debt
+- supporting team with growth
-- coaching teammates on best practices of web development
+- learning and coaching teammates on best practices of web development
+- advocating for inclusion and diversity

 ## Dry long read